arafat1419/VIKA/README.md

 **Security Best Practices:**

-- Never commit `local.properties` (already in `.gitignore`)
-- Rotate GitHub tokens every 90 days
-- Use read-only tokens for client access
 - Store API keys securely (BuildConfig or encrypted storage)
+- Never hardcode API keys in your source code
+- Use ProGuard/R8 to obfuscate your code in production

 ## Sample App